-As we look back over 2016, one of the most obvious stories will be the dramatic rise in the weaponization and size of DDoS attacks.
+As we look back, one of the most obvious stories will be the dramatic rise in the weaponization and size of DDoS attacks.
 At the beginning of 2016 we noted the largest attack being approximately 500Gbps.
-In the later months of 2016, we saw the monetization of multiple IoT-based botnet DDoS attacks that were close to breaking the 1 Tbps mark.
+In the later months, we saw the monetization of multiple IoT-based botnet DDoS attacks that were close to breaking the 1 Tbps mark.

 As a marketing person, these eye popping numbers are great for collateral.
 However…the reality is, that the vast majority of DDoS attacks are much, much, smaller in size.
 For example, according to our 2016 ATLAS statistics 80% of all DDoS attacks are less than 1 Gbps.
 Odd as it may seem, this reminds me of the saying “You don’t need to be faster than the bear… just faster than your friend.”